 Brrrrrrrr!
-Yep it's pretty frigging cold at the moment and it's only going to get more painful when you have to leave that warm, toasty bed every morning to see it's still pitch black outside!
-The last thing you want to be doing is spending the last 5 minutes before you leave the house to go work, frantically scraping away at the windscreen.
-It's no fun for anyone and as we approach Christmas it's just going to get worse and worse...
+Yep it's pretty frigging cold at the moment and it's becoming more and more painful having to leave that warm, toasty bed every morning when it's still pitch black outside!
+The last thing you want to be doing is spending the last 5 minutes before you leave the house is to be frantically scraping away at the windscreen.
+It's no fun and it's only going to get worse and worse...

 So you're a young driver...what can you do to ensure your car is getting the best treatment?
 Below are some things you should monitor closely if you want to avoid a breakdown and being late for work or college one day.

 - The battery - If you're battery dies, and you haven't got leads or a portable jump start kit you're pretty much screwed.
 Car batteries get a bit of a pounding over the winter as you'll be more likely to drive with lights on and have you're heaters turned up full blast!
 It's very important to make sure that when leaving your car overnight it isn't using up any unnecessary power.

 - Check your levels - If your car is thirsty and you are not giving it what it needs to keep going, you're probably going to do more damage the longer it's left without coolant or an oil top up.
 Although the weather is a lot colder, your engine can still overheat.
 Ensure your coolant is properly topped up with anti-freeze as well!